Minimum 3.0 cumulative undergraduate GPA

 - Official transcripts from each institution attended (can be submitted electronically to email@example.com or via mail, but must come directly from the institution).
 Not required of current Carroll students.

-- Statement of Purpose.
-Your statement should address the following questions:
+- Personal Statement - Your statement should address the following questions:

 - What experiences have influenced your choice of a career in behavioral health psychology?